-Every culture has its own unique traditions, some meaningless, some plain weird.
-We follow many trivial customs as a part of our culture, not because they are important but because it is part of our past, that is how it has been ever since!
+Every culture, every place has its own unique traditions, some meaningless, some plain weird.
+We follow many trivial customs as a part of our culture, not because they are important but because it is part of our past!

 Here is another tradition, followed every year soon after the Thanksgiving holidays: the calculations of ‘True Cost of Christmas’, or the cost of True Love, as some call it.

 This ‘True Cost of Christmas’ or the price of True Love is calculated based on the current price of the items or commodities mentioned in the carol “The Twelve Days of Christmas.”

 To refresh your memory of the carol, it goes like this: